scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 event can be binned into two dimensional data structures to form an actual image.

-The measured signal follows Poisson statistics, as a consequence of the low intensities associated recording of individual events. events, the measured signal follows Poisson statistics.
-This imposes a non-linear relationship between the measured signal and true underlying intensity as well as a coupling of the signal with the measurement noise.
-Any statistically correct post-processing or reconstruction method of thus requires are careful treatment of the Poisson nature of the measured image.
+As a consequence of the low intensities associated to the recording of individual events, the measured signal follows Poisson statistics.
+This imposes a non-linear relationship between the measured signal and true underlying intensity as well as a coupling of the signal intensity to the the signal variance.
+Any statistically correct post-processing or reconstruction method of thus requires a careful treatment of the Poisson nature of the measured image.

 To maximise the scientific use of the data, it is often desired to correct the degradation introduced by the imaging process.
-Besides correction for non-uniform exposure and background noise this also includes the correction for the "blurring" introduced by the point spread function (PSF) of the instrument, often called "deconvolution".
+Besides correction for non-uniform exposure and background noise this also includes the correction for the "blurring" introduced by the point spread function (PSF) of the instrument.
+Where the latter process is often called "deconvolution".
 Depending on whether the PSF of the instrument is known, one distinguishes between the "blind deconvolution" and "non blind deconvolution" process.
-For astronomical observations the PSF can often either be simulated, given a model of the detector, or inferred directly from the data by observing far distant objects, which appear as point source to the instrument.
+For astronomical observations the PSF can often either be simulated, given a model of the telescope and detector, or inferred directly from the data by observing far distant objects, which appear as a point source to the instrument.

-While in other branches of astronomy deconvolution methods are already part of the standard analysis, such as the CLEAN algorithm for radio data, this is not the case for X-ray and gamma-ray astronomy.
-As any deconvolution method aims to enhance small scale structures in an image it becomes increasingly hard to solve for the regime of low signal to noise ratio.
+While in other branches of astronomy deconvolution methods are already part of the standard analysis, such as the CLEAN algorithm for radio data, developed by :cite:`Hogbom1974`, this is not the case for X-ray and gamma-ray astronomy.
+As any deconvolution method aims to enhance small scale structures in an image it becomes increasingly hard to solve for the regime of low signal to noise ratio, where small scale structures are stronger affected by noise.
-State of the art de-blurring algorithms based on deep convolutional neural networks show exceptional results on conventional image data, but they cannot be straightforwardly applied to astronomical counts data, because of a lack of ground truth and training data in general.

 Deconvolution Methods